open-ceiling

 General home inspectors are mandated to inspect a property and report only what they see.

-Inspectors will not look for cracks in the lining nof the fireplace or the foundation.
-They will not check the wiring in the walls nor the plumbing under the floor.
+Inspectors will not look for cracks in the lining of the fireplace or the foundation.
+They will not check the wiring in the walls or the plumbing under the floor.
 They will not open the walls to see if there is vermiculite or asbestos waiting.

 The inspector is only responsible for what they can see.
-They may find clues to hidden defects but then the inspector will tell the buyer to get a foundation, roof, pool or mould specialist to examine the issue further.
+The inspector may find clues to hidden defects and then indicate to the buyer to get a foundation, roof, pool or mould specialist to examine the issue further.

 Hidden defects are issues that would not normally be visible, reduce the value of the home, and are not known by the seller.